Final-obstruent devoicing: Germanic languages

 In contrast to other continental West Germanic languages, (Eastern)-Yiddish notably does not alter final voiced sounds; this appears to be a later reversal, most probably under Slavic influence.
-In its earliest recorded example (Yiddish, written evidence), it has final-obstruent devoicing (טַק "tak" instead of "tag" for day.)
+In its earliest recorded example (Yiddish, written evidence), it has final-obstruent devoicing (טַק tak instead of tag for .)

 North Germanic languages generally lack devoicing.
 Norwegian and Swedish do not have final devoicing, and Danish does not even have voiced obstruents that could be devoiced.
 As in Danish, Icelandic stops are voiceless, but it has voiced fricatives which may also occur word-finally.

 Gothic (an East Germanic language) also developed final devoicing independently, but only for fricatives.

 Romance languages

 Among the Romance languages, word-final devoicing is common in the Gallo-Romance languages, some of which tend to exhibit strong Frankish influence (itself the ancestor of Old Dutch, above).